 As you emotionally prepare to have surgery, get used to eating small dietary portions.
 As a precondition of surgery, your bariatric doctor may recommend that you see a mental health professional, as well as a dietician.
-An official analysis by a therapist can help you determine if emotional eating could be a hindrance to you after having surgery.
-The dietician can help you choose healthier foods and smaller portions so that you don’t overeat.
-The combination of these services emotionally prepares you to watch out for signs of emotional eating so that you can stay on track without turning to food to deal with your troubles.
+An official analysis by a therapist can help you determine if emotional eating could hinder you after surgery.
+The dietician can help you choose healthier foods and smaller portions so you don’t overeat.
+The combination of these services emotionally prepares you to watch out for signs of emotional eating to stay on track without turning to food to deal with your troubles.

-Obviously, you’ll want to devise a reward system that doesn’t involve food-based incentives.
-No, you shouldn’t eat an entire pizza to reward yourself after a few months of refraining from junk.
-What you can do is take a road trip out of town with friends or family the next time you adhere to your diet or meet a weight loss milestone.
+You’ll want to devise a reward system that doesn’t involve food-based incentives.
+No, it would be best if you didn’t eat an entire pizza to reward yourself after a few months of refraining from junk.
+You can take a road trip out of town with friends or family the next time you adhere to your diet or meet a weight loss milestone.

-As your weight continues to come off, buying a new wardrobe is an excellent treat idea.
+Buying a new wardrobe is an excellent treat idea as your weight continues to come off.
 But rewarding yourself doesn’t have to cost money or break the bank.
-The best rewards are those that promote physical and mental health and make you feel good.
+The best rewards promote physical and mental health and make you feel good.
 Any rewards that deepen relationships or put you out in nature are extra beneficial for your body, mind, and soul.

-By going with these guidelines, other rewards to consider include scheduling a movie night by yourself or with loved ones, taking a hike on a new natural trail, or planting something new in your garden.
+By following these guidelines, other rewards include scheduling a movie night by yourself or with loved ones, taking a hike on a new natural trail, or planting something new in your garden.

-Your doctor may even have a few rewards you haven’t thought of, such as joining a weight loss surgery support group, where you can discuss challenges and weight loss goals with others who are going through a similar experience as yourself.
+Your doctor may even have a few rewards you haven’t thought of, such as joining a weight loss surgery support group, where you can discuss challenges and weight loss goals with others going through a similar experience.

 Are You Emotionally Prepared for Weight Loss Surgery?

 Your bariatric surgeon can help you achieve your weight loss goals with surgery, but that is just the beginning.
-From the day you wake up from your procedure, you will be embarking on a journey that starts with you losing a significant amount of weight.
+From the day you wake up from your procedure, you will embark on a journey that starts with losing a significant amount of weight.
 From that point on, any mobility issues you experienced before may disappear.

 Comorbidities like type 2 diabetes and high blood pressure may diminish in severity or disappear entirely.
 You’ll find yourself having more energy and a renewed zest for life.